Rafique89/Indus-River-Basin-Water-Management-Modeling-and-Decision-Support/Objective 1/readme.md

 Folder |  Description
 --- | ---
 Description | Description of the Objective 1
-Data | Presentations and journal articles related to Objective 1
+Data | Presentations, journal articles and conference proceeding related to Objective 3